IRIS: News

 Introducing the Adult Long-Term Care Update and ForwardHealth Portal enhancements

-This publication will share important information that affects service providers and other stakeholders for Wisconsin Medicaid's adult long-term care programs:
+This publication will share important information that affects service providers and other interested parties for Wisconsin Medicaid's adult long-term care programs:

 - IRIS